 Will I still be eligible for scholarships if I apply as test-optional?

-Test scores will still play a role, as they always have, in decisions about who is invited to compete for prestigious scholarships (such as Hays Scholarships) that include full-tuition and full-cost scholarships.
-While all students will be considered for merit-based aid, students who wish to compete for the highest tier of scholarships should strongly consider submitting test scores.
+Regardless of your choice, all students who apply to Hendrix will be considered for all merit-based scholarships offered by the College.
 Arkansas residents who will benefit from state-funded assistance (Arkansas Academic Challenge or Governor's Distinguished Scholarship) will be required to submit test scores even if they do not wish for the score to be considered for admission.
 What if I have already sent my scores to the College but wish to be considered test-optional?